Ostensibly-1/Ostensibly-1/README.md

 ### About me 😱
 Hi!
-The name's Oxidane, I am also known as Ostensibly, I come from the Philippines and I like to write code and I am training to become a DevOps engineer and as a side job, a lawyer.
+The name's Oxidane, I am also known as Ostensibly, I come from the Philippines and I like to write code and I am training to become a DevOps engineer.
 On my GitHub Page, you'll discover my fun, little, and sometimes silly projects.

 ### Languages 📘👩‍💻 (How often I use them based on the percentage)
 - Lua (80 to 90%)